exercism/julia/exercises/rotational-cipher/.meta/hints.md

 A short introduction to non-standard string literals can be found in this [blog post](https://web.archive.org/web/20170625222109/https://iaindunning.com/blog/julia-unicode.html).
 A detailed metaprogramming guide can be found in the [manual](https://docs.julialang.org/en/v1/manual/metaprogramming/).

 You can extend your solution by adding the functionality described below.
-To test your solution, you have to remove the comments at the end of `runtests.jl` before running the tests as usual.

 Bonus A only requires basics as outlined in the blog post.
 Bonus B requires significantly more knowledge of metaprogramming in Julia.